 How can the council help

-North Norfolk Housing Options Team can help you if you are homeless, or if you are likely to lose your home soon.
-If you meet the criteria above, you can make a homeless application.
-This means that you are telling the council you are homeless or at risk of homelessness and need our help.
-By law, you must be allowed to make this application on the day you come to the council.
+North Norfolk Housing Options Team can support you if you are homeless, or if you are likely to lose your home soon.
+If you meet the criteria, you can make a homeless application.
+This means that you are telling the council you are homeless or at risk of homelessness and need assistance.
+By law, you must be allowed to make this application on the day you contact the council.

 We can help you in the following ways: